History of Hertfordshire: Late Middle Ages

 Three important battles of the Wars of the Roses took place in Hertfordshire.
 At the First Battle of St Albans on 22 May 1455, which was the first major battle of the Wars of the Roses, Richard of York and Neville the Kingmaker defeated the Lancastrians, killed their leader, Edmund Beaufort and captured King Henry VI.
 The Lancastrians recaptured the King at the Second Battle of St Albans on 12 February 1461.
 While he was a prisoner of the Yorkists, in 1459, Henry VI kept Easter at St Albans Abbey.
 He gave his best gown to the prior, but the gift seems to have been regretted and the treasurer later bought it back for fifty marks.

 The Battle of Barnet took place on 14 April 1471.
 Neville the Kingmaker advanced on London.
 He camped on Hadley Green, and King Edward IV's army met him there.
-After confusion in the early morning mist, in which the Yorkists seem to have ended up fighting each other, the Lancastrians won the battle.
+After confusion in the early morning mist, in which the Lancastrians seem to have ended up fighting each other, the Yorkists won the battle.
 The Kingmaker was captured and executed, and Edward's authority was never again seriously challenged.

 England's oldest surviving pub is in Hertfordshire and dates to this period.
 Ye Olde Fighting Cocks, which is in St Albans, was rebuilt in 1485.
 Some of the foundation stones are even older, allegedly going back to the 8th century.